tomeshnet/tomesh.net/README.md

 Commits and merges into `master` will be deployed automatically to the production web server through webhook posts from GitHub.

-[jekyll-hook](https://github.com/developmentseed/jekyll-hook) listens for incoming webhook posts from GitHub and runs `jekyll build`.
+[travis-ci](https://travis-ci.org) listens for incoming commits from GitHub and runs `jekyll build`.
+The build is committed to the `gh-pages` branch.
+Github pages are used to host the resulting build.

+Configuration can be found in [.travis.yml](https://github.com/tomeshnet/tomesh.net/blob/master/.travis.yml).

 ### Daily Builds

-A cron task runs `jekyll build` daily at midnight, Eastern Standard Time.
-The build task can be found in the [scripts directory](scripts/tomesh-build.sh).
-The cron task can be edited with `sudo crontab -e`
+A travis-ci cron job re-runs the travis build daily at midnight, Eastern Standard Time.